 Every year robot builders converge in Atlanta to show off their robotic creations and compete.
 Everyone is welcome to attend as a spectator or a contestant.
 If you do plan to bring a robot and compete, please be sure to register in advance.
+Registration will open closer to the Robot Rally.

 First through third place winners receive a certificate.
 Small prizes may also be available to winners of each event.